Samoa Vacations, Trips & Honeymoon Packages

 The Mount Matavanu Crater was created by the devastation a century ago caused by the eruption of the volcano.
 It is accessed by taking a 4-wheel drive vehicle.
 Once at the crater, the views of the crater and the surrounding countryside are breathtaking.

 Fishing in Samoa

 Samoa is recognized as one of the top game fishing spots in the world.
 The waters of Samoa’s surrounding reefs are a playground for masimasi, marlin, albacore, wahoo, sailfish, giant trevally, dolphin fish (mahi-mahi), barracuda, dogtooth tuna and yellow-fin tuna.
 Combine that with the attraction of crystal clear waters and some of the Pacific's most picture-perfect scenery, and you will be pleased with a visit to Samoa.
-You can join one of the professional fishing operators and charters and head to sea for a few hours or If you have not done much fishing before, experienced crew offer lessons for beginners.
+You can join one of the professional fishing operators and charters and head to sea for a few hours If you have not done much fishing before, an experienced crew offers lessons for beginners.
 For a truly authentic experience, you can join a local fishing trip as some villagers own the fishing rights.